This document is intended to help our customers' security, risk, compliance, or developer teams evaluate what we do with our customers' code and data.

 @sticklerci to see pull requests, make comments, and update pull request statuses.

 We also create a webhook on your repository via the GitHub webhook API.
-This allows us to receive pull request notifications.
+This allows us to receive pull request notifications, and start reviews.

-When you enable a private GitHub repo with Stickler CI, we use Stripe Checkout to collect and send your credit card information to Stripe, a payment processor.
+When you enable a private GitHub repository with Stickler CI, we use Stripe Checkout to collect and send your credit card information to Stripe, a payment processor.

 Your credit card data is sent directly from your web browser to Stripe over a TLS connection.
 It is never sent through Stickler CI's servers and we never store your credit card information.